AdobeDocs/campaign-standard.en/help/start/using/privacy-requests.md

 ### Namespaces {#namesspaces}

-Before creating Privacy requests, you need to define the namespace you will use.
+Before creating Privacy requests, define the namespace you will use.
 The namespace is the key that will be used to identify the Data Subject in the Adobe Campaign database.
 Out-of-the-box, two namespaces are available: email and mobile phone.
 If you need a different namespace (a profile custom field, for example), follow these steps.

 Also refer to this [tutorial](https://experienceleague.adobe.com/docs/campaign-standard-learn/tutorials/privacy/namespaces-for-privacy-requests.html?lang=en#privacy) on how to create a namespace.

 >[!NOTE]
 >
->If you use several namespaces, you will need to create one Privacy request per namespace.
+>If you use several namespaces, create one Privacy request per namespace.

-1. Click the Adobe Campaign logo in the top left corner, then select **[!UICONTROL Administration]** > **[!UICONTROL Namespaces]**.
+1. Click the Adobe Campaign logo in the top-left corner, then select **[!UICONTROL Administration]** > **[!UICONTROL Namespaces]**.

     ![](assets/privacy-namespaces.png)